A hearing loss is diagnosed based on the person’s history, behaviour, and the results of medical and audiological examinations.

-See an ear, nose and throat doctor (otolaryngologist or otologist) to see if you have a hearing loss and to rule out any medical condition.
+See an ear, nose, and throat doctor (otolaryngologist or otologist) to see if you have a hearing loss and to rule out any medical condition.

 What will I learn from the doctor?

-Doctor will examine you clinically and do some hearing tests (tympanometry, audiometry, ABR or others) to diagnose the disease, is it from the ear (conductive hearing loss)? or from the nervous system (sensory neural hearing loss).
+The doctor will examine you clinically and do some hearing tests (tympanometry, audiometry, ABR or others) to diagnose the disease, is it from the ear (conductive hearing loss)? or from the nervous system (sensory neural hearing loss).

 How hearing loss is treated?